somerqndomdev/somerqndomdev/README.md

 - Hello My name is SomeRandomDev but you can call me Dev
 - I'm 15
 - I work in the US
-- I'm working on making education fun and making studying more easy and acsessable
+- I'm working on an app that gives you task to do to stay productive!